common questions

 Absolutely.
 What we discuss in our sessions is confidential and I will keep our interactions private unless I have explicit consent and written permission, with the following exceptions:

-If you need to cancel the session, I require 24 hours’ notice to allow time to reschedule another client who could benefit from this available time.
-If you cancel with less than 24 hours’ notice, you will need to pay the session in full.
-Exceptions are true emergencies, such as illness or accident.
-Likewise, if I do not cancel your appointment with a full 24 hours’ notice except in the case of emergency, your next session will be free.
+If you need to cancel the session, I require 48 hours notice to allow time to reschedule another client who could benefit from this available time.
+If you cancel with less than 48 business hours notice, you will need to pay the session in full.